Sturm-Liouville operators with measure-valued coefficients: Spectral transformation

-where $g$ is the real entire function appearing in Remark~\ref{remWTtilde}.
+where $\E^g$ is the real entire function appearing in Remark~\ref{remWTtilde}.
 Hence the measures are mutually absolutely continuous and the associated spectral transformations just differ by a simple rescaling with the positive function $e^{-2g}$.
-Also note that the spectral measure does not depend on the second solution. \end{remark}
+Also note that the spectral measure does not depend on the choice of the second solution $\theta_z$. \end{remark}